 Your student will be given a lot of information at orientation.
 There may be information about campus safety, computers, campus car policies, meal plans, dorm policies, and academic requirements.
 The more your student knows about what to expect and/or what they need to do in the fall, the less they will worry about the unknown.
 It may seem overwhelming to your student at first, and colleges know that students will not remember every piece of information, but they will remember some important things.
 Students might take some notes, or keep all of the brochures or other pieces of information that they are given in one place to refer to them later.

 This is an introduction to the culture of the school.

 Important transitions take place at orientation, whether it is held early in the summer or just prior to the beginning of classes.
 Although traveling to the school may be difficult if you are at a distance, it is worth the effort if it is at all possible.
-Some students are reluctant to attend orientation, but it is important that she go if possible.
+Some students are reluctant to attend orientation, but it is important to go if possible.
 It will make the beginning of the new semester go much more smoothly for everyone.